jasnow/railroader-site/source/docs/reducing_false_positives/index.markdown

 footer: true
 ---

-By default, Brakeman reports as much as possible.
-Because there is no way for Brakeman to know if certain items are actually safe or not, it errs on the side of reporting _too much_ rather than possibly not reporting a real problem.
+By default, Railroader reports as much as possible.
+Because there is no way for Railroader to know if certain items are actually safe or not, it errs on the side of reporting _too much_ rather than possibly not reporting a real problem.
 Sometimes, though, these false positives can become overwhelming.
-Brakeman does provides many options for customizing reports.
+Railroader does provides many options for customizing reports.
 It is also possible [to ignore specific warnings](/docs/ignoring_false_positives).

-It is recommended to always run Brakeman with the default settings first (and then periodically after that), but it is possible to narrow down the results to make them less annoying.
+It is recommended to always run Railroader with the default settings first (and then periodically after that), but it is possible to narrow down the results to make them less annoying.

 ### Specify Checks to Run

-When running Brakeman, one can specify a set of checks to run or a set to exclude using the `--test` or `--except`, respectively.
+When running Railroader, one can specify a set of checks to run or a set to exclude using the `--test` or `--except`, respectively.
 These options take a comma-separated list of check names, which are case-sensitive.
-Use `brakeman --checks` to get a list of the exact check names.
+Use `railroader --checks` to get a list of the exact check names.

 For example, to only check for SQL injection and cross-site scripting:

-    brakeman --test CheckSQL,CheckCrossSiteScripting
+    railroader --test CheckSQL,CheckCrossSiteScripting

 _('Check' can actually be omitted from the names.)_

 To exclude checks for dynamic render paths:

-    brakeman --except CheckRender
+    railroader --except CheckRender

 ### Set Confidence Threshold